StudioBabyface/Mobli-sneak-preview/README.md

 ## Credits
-This game and all of its assets are made by me, Annelies Hofman.
+This game and all of its assets are made by Annelies Hofman.
+Special thanks to GDevelop for providing their free and accessible gaming engine.

+Copyright (c) 2025 Annelies Hofman

+All rights reserved.
+You may not copy, modify, distribute, or sell this game or its assets without prior written permission from the author.
+You may use the game for personal, non-commercial purposes only.
+Commercial use, redistribution, or modification is prohibited.